 Last week, my arms while getting a great workout, were getting tired of carrying around my ten year old, half broken, Innova bag that I cram way too many discs into.
 I wouldn’t mind it, but it started to affect my game a bit.
 It’s a great little square bag that I’d take out over the last ten years or so, but the time has come for an upgrade!
-Personally, I like the minimalist approach to disc golf; the less discs the less over-thinking it.
-But I would like a little extra room to try out a new disc or two.
-So where to start evaluating the right disc golf bag for me?
+Personally, I like the minimalist approach to disc golf; the less discs, the less over-thinking it, but I would like a little extra room to try out a new disc or two.
+So where to start evaluating the right disc golf bags for me?

 My round yesterday tracked us at 5 miles, wow!
 27 holes over mountainous terrain.
 On a pitch and putt 9 hole course weight not matter much, but for expeditions (and lost disc hunting) weight might be an issue.
 And it’s not just the weight of the bag.
 Higher capacity and more storage means more added weight.
 On that note, make sure you clean out your bag before heading out.

 On my trek yesterday I took out a new bag I picked up called the NutSac (great name).
 While I love this bag for the price, materials, capacity, and overall look, I found that it’s circular shape kept falling over to the point I was going to loose something from the storage or a disc.
 It was lightweight and easy to carry, but became an annoyance.
 For my hilly areas, I think a more square or rectangular bottom would perform better.